kztk-m/sparcl/README.md

 Notice that `case` expressions require closing delimiters.

 Local definitions are supported via `let ... in e` and `where ... end`.
-The former is an expression while the latter comes with a branch.
-TODO: What does "comes with a branch" mean?
+The former is an expression while the latter can only appear after a branch (such as `def f x = y where def y = 1 end` and `case 1 of x -> y where def y = 1 end end`).

 Publications
 ------------